ulaganathanv/github-maven/README.md

 git pull origin <branch_name> - To pull the contents from other branch to local.
 git push origin <branch_name> - To push the contents to other branch to local.

+git clean -n - To see the list of untracked files which will be deleted when the actual command is executed. git clean -f - To delete the untracked files from local. git clean -fd - To delete the untracked directories from local.

 ### Merge Process ###
 git checkout develop
 git pull